EmilyESanders/EmilyESanders/README.md

 Thanks for checking out my GitHub!

-I am currently studying full-stack developement at Tech Elevator, and I'll be graduating on October 6, 2023.
+I recently graduated from Tech Elevator's full stack Java developer bootcamp.
 I'm looking forward to getting more projects up here soon, but I appreciate you viewing what I've got so far!

 Please note that the Snake Game, Jumping Game and To-Do List application are all works in progress.
 They are currently functional; however, the Jumping Game and To-Do List application are in very "rough draft" phases.
 I'm also working on adding more features to the Snake Game (including different difficulty settings and different color themes).